nbeversl/urtext_docs/README.md

 ## Node Identity (Node IDs)

+The identity of an Urtext node persists no matter its containing filename, even when moved from one file to another.
+This is accomplished by assigning each node a unique identifier.
+Since nothing is hidden from view in an Urtext file, a minimally intrusive format of three alphanumeric was chosen.
+IDs are not case sensitive.

-Nodes are uniquely identified by a three-character ID generated automatically on creation and placed into the initial metadata region.
-The identity of a node within Urtext persists no matter its containing filename.
+generated automatically on creation and placed into their initial metadata region.
 Every node must have an ID; files with nodes missing IDs cannot be compiled and are omitted from the project.

 Node IDs have no special meaning except as a unique identifier.
 IDs are covered more in "More About Node IDs".